agirbau/SalEMA/README.md

 You may also want to refer to our publication with the more human-friendly Chicago style:

 *Panagiotis Linardos, Eva Mohedano, Juan Jose Nieto, Kevin McGuinness, Xavier Giro-i-Nieto and Noel E. O'Connor.
-"Temporal Recurrences for Video Saliency Prediction."
+"Simple vs complex temporal recurrences for video saliency prediction."
 BMVC 2019.*

 ## Results